nikolai3d/time-server/README.md

 #NOTES

 1) Both Client and Server need Socket.io library.
+The package.json and bower.json should have all the necessary dependencies in.